Search

 Water Conservation Tips

-Texas Hill Country surface and groundwater resources are limited, so it’s important for all community member to actively conserve water in and outside of drought.
+Texas Hill Country surface and groundwater resources are limited, so it’s important for all community members to actively conserve water in and outside of drought.
 Below are a variety of tips and resources on how to reduce your utilization of water.

 Indoor Water Conservation Tips